SteveJustin1963/tec-Tic-Tac-Toe/README.md

 Now in MINT code...
 - you vs the computer, c vs c
-- computer can have best or next leagl move or a mix of both
+- computer can have best or next legal move or a mix of both
 -